Wolfson Foundation

 The Wolfson Foundation is a British registered charity that awards grants to support science and medicine, health, education and the arts and humanities.

+History

-It was established in 1955 and re-registered in 2014.
+The foundation was established in 1955 and re-registered in 2014.
+The foundation was established by and named after Isaac Wolfson, chairman of Great Universal Stores (GUS).
+His wife and his son Leonard were the other founder trustees.

+Activities

 As of 2024, the endowment of the Wolfson Foundation was just under £1 billion, with expenditure of £44 million on charitable activities.
 Since 1955, over £1 billion had been awarded in grants (£2 billion in real terms), with over 14,000 projects funded.

 The foundation makes awards following a rigorous review process involving expert reviewers and advisory panels, and is recognised in the sector as a funder that listens actively to its applicants.
 Grants are generally given for capital infrastructure (new build, refurbishment and equipment).

-The foundation was established by and named after Isaac Wolfson, chairman of Great Universal Stores (GUS).
-His wife and his son Leonard were the other founder trustees.
 The current chairman is Janet Wolfson de Botton, and the chief executive is Paul Ramsbottom.